frabjous/open-guide-editor/doc/settings.md

 To create your own `settings.json` you can copy `default-settings.json` to `settings.json`, change what you wish to change, and remove anything you wish to keep at the default setting.

+Creating your own settings in many cases requires knowledge of linux/unix command line utilities.

 ## Project-Specific Settings and Alternative Main Files for Previewing

 These can be achieved by creating a `oge-settings.json` file in the same folder as the files you’re working on.